IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 number of the interface.

-The effective process ID field is assumed to contain a process ID of some sort; it may be 0 if the process ID is unknown.
+The effective process ID field is assumed to contain a process ID of some sort; it might be 0 if the process ID is unknown.

 The effective command name contains a null-padded ASCII string giving the last component of the path name of the executable image running in some process, truncated to 20 characters.
-It may be a null string if the executable image name is unknown.  *Do not* assume that there is a NUL character at the end of the name.
+It might  be a null string if the executable image name is unknown.  *Do not* assume that there is a NUL character at the end of the name.